wangyi-fudan/wyhash/manuscript.md

 Reini Urban, Dietrich Epp, Joshua Haberman, Tommy Ettinger, Daniel Lemire, Otmar Ertl, cocowalla, leo-yuriev

-**TODO** you can be moved to author area by joining the paper writing process.
+**TODO** you are welcome to the author area by joining the paper writing process.

 ----------------------------------------